Vertical Divider

 |

-Third Wave: New styles and a 'flooded market'.
+Third Wave: New Styles and a ‘Flooded Market’

-The mid-90s saw another surge of Cubans emigrating to the United States following increased economic hardship as a result of the withdrawal of the Soviet Union from Cuban affairs.
-For example, in 1993 there were under 3,000 immigrants but by 1994 this number had jumped to 38,000 following regime and visa regulation changes between the two countries – numbers have since continued to rise.
-[9] Among them, throngs of musicians settled in Miami wanting to continue or in some cases begin their career in ritual music.
-The arrival of this new generation, however, has caused some controversy among the second wave of musicians working in Miami since the 80s.
-The market, they complain, has become flooded, making it much harder to get regular work and forcing many professional ritual musicians to look for other sources of income.
-Many of the drummers I spoke with suggested that there may now be more than fifty sets of Añá in Miami compared to only two or three in the 80s.
-Also, the newcomers arrived with a new faster and less constrained style of playing batá.
-This modern approach frees up the drummer to embellish and improvise to a much greater degree, something the older generation considers a move away from its heritage, a move they fear will lead to the loss of a time-honoured tradition.
-A similar sentiment was expressed by several older figureheads I spoke with during my 2015 field research such as Angel Bolaños, Octavio Rodriguez, Irian Lopez and Javier Campos.
-Voices representing the third wave of musicians from around 1995 until the present are largely missing from this project as it has concentrated mainly on the second wave, many of whom have passed away while others are now in their 70s and 80s.
-However, the oral histories of Philbert Armenteros, who arrived in 1995 and Arelan Torres, who arrived in 2000 play some part in representing this generation.
-Needless to say, the tradition continues to thrive in Miami and the United States as a whole, albeit in a different way to how it was pre- and post-Mariel boatlift.
-We hope that documentation of the current oricha musical community in Southern Florida will take place in the not too distant future by others passionate about preserving its history. |
+The mid-1990s brought another surge of Cuban emigration to the United States, driven by growing economic hardship following the Soviet Union’s withdrawal from Cuban affairs.
+For example, in 1993 fewer than 3,000 Cubans immigrated, but by 1994 that number had jumped to 38,000 due to changes in regime and visa regulations between the two countries.
+[9] Among them were large numbers of musicians who settled in Miami, seeking to continue—or in some cases begin—their careers in ritual music.
+The arrival of this new generation, however, sparked controversy among the second-wave musicians who had been working in Miami since the 1980s.
+Many complained that the market had become saturated, making it more difficult to secure regular work and forcing professional ritual musicians to seek additional sources of income.
+Several drummers suggested that whereas there had been only two or three sets of Añá in Miami during the 1980s, there may now be more than fifty.
+The newcomers also brought with them a faster, less constrained style of playing batá.
+This modern approach allowed greater freedom for embellishment and improvisation, but was viewed by the older generation as a departure from tradition—one they feared would result in the erosion of time-honoured practices.
+Similar concerns were voiced during field research in 2015 by senior figures such as Ángel Bolaños, Octavio Rodríguez, Irian López, and Javier Campos.
+Voices from this third wave of musicians—roughly 1995 to the present—are largely absent from this project, which focuses mainly on the second wave.
+Many of those musicians have now passed away, while others are in their seventies and eighties.
+However, the oral histories of Philbert Armenteros, who arrived in 1995, and Arelan Torres, who arrived in 2000, contribute to representing this generation.
+Needless to say, the tradition continues to thrive in Miami and across the United States, though in ways that differ from the periods before and after the Mariel boatlift.
+It is our hope that others who are equally passionate about preserving this history will continue the documentation of Miami’s contemporary oricha musical community in the near future. |

 Vertical Divider

-A mediados de los años 90 vieron otra oleada de cubanos emigrar a los Estados Unidos tras el aumento de las dificultades económicas como consecuencia de la retirada de la Unión Soviética de los asuntos cubanos.
-Por ejemplo, en 1993 había menos de 3.000 inmigrantes, pero en 1994 este número había aumentado a 38.000 después de los cambios de régimen y regulación de visados entre los dos países - los números desde entonces han seguido aumentando.
-[9] Entre ellos, una multitud de músicos establecieron en Miami querer continuar o en algunos casos comenzar su carrera en la música ritual.
-La llegada de esta nueva generación, sin embargo, ha causado cierta controversia entre la segunda ola de músicos que trabajan en Miami desde los años 80.
-El mercado, se quejan, se ha convertido inundado, lo que es mucho más difícil conseguir un trabajo regular y obligando a muchos músicos profesionales rituales que buscar otras fuentes de ingresos.
-Muchos de los músicos con los que hablé sugirió que puede haber ahora más de cincuenta conjuntos de Ana, en Miami en comparación con sólo dos o tres de los 80.
-Además, los recién llegados llegaron con un nuevo estilo más rápido y menos restringida de jugar Bata.
-Este enfoque moderno libera el batería para embellecer e improvisar en un grado mucho mayor, algo que la generación de más edad considera un alejamiento de su patrimonio, un movimiento que temen que dará lugar a la pérdida de una larga tradición.
-Un sentimiento similar fue expresada por varios mascarones de proa de mayor edad los que hablé durante mi investigación de campo 2015 como Angel Bolaños, Octavio Rodriguez, Irian Lopez y Javier Campos.
-Voces que representan la tercera ola de músicos desde alrededor de 1995 hasta la actualidad están en gran medida ausentes de este proyecto, ya que se ha concentrado principalmente en la segunda ola, muchos de los cuales han fallecido, mientras que otros se encuentran ahora en sus 70s y 80s.
-Sin embargo, las historias orales de Philbert Armenteros, que llegó en 1995 y Arelan Torres, que llegaron en 2000 juegan algún papel en la representación de esta generación.
-Ni que decir tiene, la tradición continúa prosperando en Miami y Estados Unidos en su conjunto, aunque de una manera diferente a como era antes y después de la boatlift Mariel.
-Esperamos que la documentación de la comunidad oricha musical actual en el sur de la Florida se llevará a cabo en un futuro no muy lejano por otros apasionados por la preservación de su historia. |
+A mediados de la década de 1990 se produjo otra oleada migratoria de cubanos hacia Estados Unidos, impulsada por el creciente deterioro económico tras la retirada de la Unión Soviética de los asuntos cubanos.
+Por ejemplo, en 1993 hubo menos de 3.000 inmigrantes, pero en 1994 esta cifra saltó a 38.000 debido a cambios en el régimen y en las regulaciones de visado entre ambos países.
+[9] Entre ellos, un gran número de músicos se estableció en Miami, con el deseo de continuar —o en algunos casos comenzar— sus carreras en la música ritual.
+La llegada de esta nueva generación, sin embargo, provocó controversia entre los músicos de la segunda ola que venían trabajando en Miami desde los años 80.
+Muchos se quejaban de que el mercado se había saturado, lo que dificultaba conseguir trabajo de manera regular y obligaba a los músicos rituales profesionales a buscar otras fuentes de ingresos.
+Varios tamboreros señalaron que, mientras en la década de 1980 había solo dos o tres juegos de Añá en Miami, ahora podría haber más de cincuenta.
+Además, los recién llegados trajeron un estilo de tocar batá más rápido y menos rígido.
+Este enfoque moderno daba mayor libertad para adornar e improvisar, aunque para la generación anterior representaba un alejamiento de la tradición, algo que temían llevaría a la pérdida de prácticas ancestrales.
+Sentimientos similares fueron expresados durante mi investigación de campo en 2015 por figuras mayores como Ángel Bolaños, Octavio Rodríguez, Irian López y Javier Campos.
+Las voces de esta tercera ola de músicos —aproximadamente desde 1995 hasta la actualidad— están en gran parte ausentes de este proyecto, que se ha concentrado sobre todo en la segunda ola.
+Muchos de aquellos músicos ya han fallecido, mientras que otros rondan hoy los setenta y ochenta años.
+Sin embargo, las historias orales de Philbert Armenteros, quien llegó en 1995, y de Arelan Torres, quien llegó en 2000, contribuyen a representar a esta generación.
+No cabe duda de que la tradición sigue prosperando en Miami y en el conjunto de Estados Unidos, aunque de una manera distinta a como lo hacía antes y después del éxodo del Mariel.
+Esperamos que en un futuro próximo otros apasionados por preservar esta historia continúen la documentación de la comunidad musical de oricha contemporánea en el sur de Florida. |

 Dr Miguel ‘Willie’ Ramos discusses some of the changes he has experienced in ritual musical ceremonial protocols and the influences he believes are the source of these changes.
 Interview by Vicky Jassey with David Pattman, Miami: 9th March 2017.